manojkakarla/slack-scala-client/README.md

 RTM Client Usage
 ----------------

-The real time messaging client is implemented using akka and requires having an implicit `ActorRefFactory` in scope.
+The real time messaging client is implemented using akka and requires having an implicit `ActorSystem` in scope.
 Either an `ActorSystem` or `ActorContext` will work:

 ```scala
 import slack.rtm.SlackRtmClient